Birthing and Relaxation: Not Mutually Exclusive

 - Less trauma —Proponents of waterbirths also believe the method is less traumatic for babies.

 - Smoother transition —The easier transition is partly a response to the relaxed state of the mother, and partly due to water's insulating effects.
 The water environment is similar to the uterus.
-The helps muffles sound and keeps out harsh light, keeping the baby comfortable.
+This helps muffle sound and keeps out harsh light, which keeps the baby comfortable.

 Caution Regarding Waterbirthing

 Pain, Pain, Go Away

 Have It Your Way

 DONA International http://www.dona.org

 Bodner K, Bodner-Adler B, Wierrani F, et al. Effects of water birth on maternal and neonatal outcomes.
 Wien Klin Wochenschr.
 2003;114:391-395.

 Cluett ER, Burns E. Immersion in water in labour and birth.
 Cochrane Database of Syst Rev. 2009 Nov 19;2: CD000111.

 Comfort measures (nonpharmacologic) during labor.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 28, 2013.
 Accessed October 3, 2013.